TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 By tracking custom events, you can now get insight into how your customers use your app, understand their behavior and answer important business or user experience questions while improving your app.

 - Before starting to track events, ask yourself the questions that you want to get answers to.
 For instance, you might be interested in business, performance/quality or user experience aspects.
 - Name your events in a meaningful way and keep in mind that you will use these names when searching for events in the HockeyApp web portal.
-It is your reponsibility to not collect personal information as part of the events tracking.
+It is your responsibility to not collect personal information as part of the events tracking.

 **Objective-C**